fgeich/pyFTEGhf/README.md

 ## Synopsis

-pyFTEGhf.py is a simple Python code solving the self-consistency equation for the (spin-unpolarized) uniform electron gas iin three dimensions at finite temperatures.
+pyFTEGhf.py is a simple Python code solving the self-consistency equation for the (spin-unpolarized) uniform electron gas in three dimensions at finite temperatures.

 ## Code Example